Improved IR-based Bug Localization with Intelligent Relevance Feedback: Experiments

 Relevance feedback-based techniques like Rocchio\cite{rocchio_cambridge} and the Spatial Code Proximity (SCP) model\cite{prf_haiduc_4} aim to enhance bug localization by refining queries based on the results of initial searches.
 Rocchio is a widely-used relevance feedback technique for information retrieval \cite{rocchio_cambridge}.
 We leverage relevance feedback to reformulate queries and Apache Lucene to execute the queries and retrieve the documents.
 Our reformulated queries were optimized using $\alpha$, $\beta$, and $\gamma$ parameters \cite{rocchio_cambridge}.
 Similarly, we implemented Sisman et al.'s SCP model \cite{prf_haiduc_4} to reformulate queries based on term proximity within source code.
 It prioritizes terms that frequently co-occur within the same method or class, using the best parameters $w$, $x$, and $y$ suggested by the authors.
 We compare these techniques to our approach to highlight the importance of contextual understanding during relevance feedback of search queries.

 Since Machine Learning (ML) techniques can capture complex patterns in data using non-linear relationships, we compare BRaIn against three ML-based techniques-- DNNLOC \cite{dnnloc_ir}, NextBug \cite{NextBug}, and RLocator \cite{RLocator}.
 DNNLOC combines multiple features— rVSM score\cite{ir_localization_lda_buglocator} for bug report-source code similarity, class name similarity, collaborative filtering, and bug report recency and frequency—and uses a neural network to predict suspiciousness scores to rank documents.
 NextBug employs Word2Vec \cite{word2vec} embeddings to capture semantic relations between bug reports and source code and thus to localize the buggy documents.
 In our experiments, we substituted Word2Vec with CodeT5 embeddings \cite{wang2021codet5} to capture more nuanced text-level semantic associations, as opposed to token-level.
 RLocator is a recent deep-learning technique that employs a reinforcement learning model, framed as a Markov Decision Process, to optimize ranking of buggy documents.
-We replicated DNNLOC and NextBug by following the respective authors' approaches and replicate RLocator using the authors' provided replication package on Zenodo\cite{RLocator_replication}.
+We replicated DNNLOC and NextBug by following the respective authors' approaches and replicated RLocator using the authors' provided replication package on Zenodo\cite{RLocator_replication}.
+To ensure consistency with the authors' specifications, we replicated the methods using cross-validation.

 Table \ref{tab:comparison_with_BRaIn}-a summarizes our comparison details with the baseline techniques.
-Among traditional IR-based approaches, Blizzard achieves a MAP score of 0.506, while Baseline VSM and BLUiR scores are 0.484 and 0.450.
+Among traditional IR-based approaches, Blizzard achieves a MAP score of 0.506, while Elasticsearch (ES) and BLUiR scores are 0.484 and 0.450.
 BRaIn outperforms them with a MAP of 0.537, achieving a maximum improvement of 19.3\% over these techniques.
 Similarly, BRaIn achieves notable gains in MRR and HIT@10, with increases of up to 17.5\% and 12.2\%.
 Among the IR based approaches that leverage relevance feedback, Rocchio’s algorithm achieves a MAP of 0.489, slightly above the baseline, while Sysman-SCP falls short by 2.5\%.
 BRaIn again leads here with the improvements in MAP, MRR, and HIT@10 of 13.8\%, 5.5\%, and 3.7\%, respectively.
 These results underscore the advantages of Intelligent Relevance Feedback, which uses contextual understanding over traditional techniques based on textual relevance for bug localization.